arcus/DART_Community_of_Practice_Wave1/README.md

 The language in the prompts can be updated in their respective markdown files, and the other text of the emails can be changed in the subfolder [Email_Text](https://github.com/arcus/DART_Community_of_Practice/tree/main/Weekly_Emails/Email_Text).

-## Scripts
+## Automation and Scripts

-The scripts which generate the syllabus and the weekly emails are contained here.
+Any update to a file in Prompts or Weekly_Emails/Email_Text will trigger a GitHub Action that will rebuild the weekly emails, the schedule, and the syllabus on `push`ing to the repository.

+If you want to recreate this automation outside of GitHub, the scripts used are in the scripts folder:

 - `syllabus.sh` creates [syllabus.md](syllabus.md) which contains the weekly themes and activities as a table.
 - `schedule.sh` creates a shorter list version with links to the prompts folder for each week in [schedule.md](schedule.md)